LKollstroem/API-project/README.md

 I have this page in Render: https://leenas-app-com.onrender.com

 I have routed to:
-/
-Home
-/getall
-/:id
-/add
-/remove/:id
-/update/:id
+/  /Home  /getall  /:id  /add  /remove/:id  /update/:id

 Tested in POSTMAN